theplant/pak/README.md

 # Pak [![Build Status](https://travis-ci.org/theplant/pak.png?branch=master)](https://travis-ci.org/theplant/pak)

-Whether Pak is useful or not depends on the development strategy that you and your teammates take.
-When you are developing a project, and you divides it into a few smaller projects, like bellow:
+Whether Pak is useful or not depends on what kind of the development strategy that you and your team take.
+When you are developing a project, which is divided into few smaller projects, like bellow:

 	github.com/team/project
 	github.com/team/sub-project2
 	github.com/team/sub-project3

-And in each project, you use different branches for different intensions.
-For instance, you define that in each project, branch master is used for production, and branch dev is used for implementing new features.
-Sooner or later, you will find out that you have to switch between different branches from time to time.
-And when you switch `github.com/team/project` from branch master to branch dev, you also need to make sure `sub-project2` and `sub-project3` is also on the branch dev.
-And also, you need to remember to check out some new changes committed by your teammates.
+And in each project, you use different branches or something to mark project state.
+For instance, you might define that in each project, a branch named master is used for production, and branch dev used for implementing new features.
+Sooner or later, you will find out that you have to switch branches between projects from time to time.
+And when you switch `github.com/team/project` from branch master to branch dev, you may also need to make sure `sub-project2` and `sub-project3` is also on the branch dev.
+When you update some of them, you may also need to remember to remind your teammates of the updates.

-Such process could be annoying.
-So there is Pak.
+Experiences like this is nuisance.
+So Pak comes.

 ## Introduction

-Pak uses a Pakfile and Pakfile.lock for easy package state management and synchronisation.
-After you specify packages to be managed by Pak, use `get` and `update` command to ask Pak get your dependencies on the right state.
+Pak uses a Pakfile and Pakfile.lock for easy package version synchronisation and management.
+After specify packages in Pakfile, running `get` and `update` command to ask Pak get your dependencies on the right state.

 For example, If you have a Pakfile like bellow: